Duet3D/wiki-content/User_manual/RepRapFirmware/Third_order_motion.md

 It is permitted to have additional axes and/or extruders driven from CAN-connected boards.
 However, third-order motion control is not currenty supported by CAN-connected boards.
 Because of this, the motion commands sent to CAN-connected boards will be second-order approximations of the third-order motion used on the man board.
 Therefore they will not be perfectly synchronised with the main board during acceleration and deceleration.
 This may be acceptable for axes that are not greatly involved in movement with extrusion.
 For example, it is likely that the Z axis of a 3D printer can be driven from a CAN-connected board without significant issues.

 Phase stepping is enabled using the [M970 command](/User_manual/Reference/Gcodes#m970-enabledisable-phase-stepping).

+## Enabling third-order motion control
+In firmware builds that support it the M201 command accepts an additional parameter `Tn.nn` where *n.nn* is a time in seconds called the acceleration time.
+This represent the time over which any axis or extruder may be accelerated from zero to its maximum acceleration as configured by M201.
+The jerk (i.e. maximum rate of change of acceleration) of an axis or extruder is calculated by dividing its maximum acceleration by the acceleration time.

+If the acceleration time is set to zero (which is the default at startup) then second order motion control is used.
+If it is set nonzero but there are any axes or extruders that use local drivers and are not configured to use phase stepping, then second order motion control is used but a warning is generated whenever M201 is used.
+If it is set nonzero and all axes and extruders with local drivers use phase stepping, then third-order motion control is used.

+The acceleration time parameter is common to all axes and extruders, therefore maximum jerk (i.e. rate of change of acceleration) cannot be set individually for each axis or exruder.
+It is available in the object model as `move.accelerationTime`.

+Object model variable `move.usingSCurve` indicates whether or not third order motion control is in use.